martinradev/arrow-fp-compression-bench/README.md

 | ZFP (24-bit precision)            | 91     | 72     | 105    | 41          | 49        | 37        | 59          | 14         | 24        | 8        | 74          | 15       |
 | ZFP (16-bit precision)            | 61     | 49     | 71     | 27          | 32        | 32        | 40          | 9          | 16        | 5        | 51          | 11       |

+The plot does not include ZFP at the moment.
 ![](plot_data/Figure_1.png)

 ### Multiple columns but data is extremely repetitive.